Speaker of the House of Commons (United Kingdom): Casting votes

 When the Ayes and Noes are tied, the speaker must use the casting vote.
 By convention the casting vote is issued in accordance with the constitutional convention known as Speaker Denison's rule, rather than in line with the speaker's personal opinion in the matter.
 The principle is always to vote in favour of further debate, or, where it has been previously decided to have no further debate or in some specific instances, to vote in favour of the status quo.
 For example, the speaker would vote against a closure motion, or the final passage of a bill, or an amendment.

 Since the House of Commons has more than 600 members, tied votes are very uncommon and speakers are rarely called upon to use the casting vote.
 Since 1801, there have been only 50 instances of tied divisions.
 A casting vote by a Speaker was cast on 3 April 2019, the first since 1993, against an amendment to the Business of the House Motion.
 Speaker Bercow affirmed the precedent that it was not the role of the chair to create a majority that did not otherwise exist for action.
+The last casting vote was cast on 9 December 2025 by the Deputy Speaker Caroline Nokes on a question of leave to bring a Bill for the consideration of the House.
+The Deputy Speaker voted in favor to allow further debates.